Meg Donnelly: Career

 Donnelly co-starred as Ash in the 2013 Netflix series Team Toon.
 She was the American face of Clean and Clear's 2015 Awkward to Awesome campaign, and was the understudy for the role of Louisa von Trapp in the NBC television special The Sound of Music Live!.
-Donnelly also appeared in the feature film The Broken Ones that premiered at the 2017 SOHO International Film Festival.
+She starred in the 2015 Nickelodeon pilot Future Shock, but it was not sold.